Thurisaz (band): History

 Thurisaz signed with Sleaszy Rider Records starting with their third studio album The Cimmerian Years, released in May 2011.
 The title is a reference to the "dark period" the band had while developing the album, during which they were disrupted by changing their bassist (following the departure of Lars Vereecke in 2009, after having had a stable line-up for over ten years) and suffering from "writer's block", but the band sees the release of the album as an end to those years.
 The album contains stronger doom metal elements, possibly influenced by Thurisaz's tours with Novembers Doom, Saturnus, Agalloch, and Mar de Grises.
 It also includes guest vocals by Paul Kuhr (of Novembers Doom) and Thomas A.G.
 Jensen (of Saturnus).
 The album art was created by Dutch artist Geert van Mook, who was chosen after Thurisaz was introduced to his work by members of Mar de Grises.

 Thurisaz accompanied Oceans of Sadness on their farewell tour in 2011.
 In 2012 and 2013 respectively, Thurisaz had the opportunity to hold concerts in India and Turkey.

 On March 1, 2014, Thurisaz performed a concert in their hometown in Wervik, accompanied by a string quartet and vocals by Els Blieck, with former Thurisaz member Hannes Leroy filling in on bass.
 The concert focused on Thurisaz's "softer" acoustic songs that contain mainly clean singing and "emotional lyrics", and which are not usually performed live along with their "heavier" music.
 Thurisaz also used the concert as an opportunity to pay homage to other bands that have influenced them: they performed covers of Anathema's "A Natural Disaster", Amorphis's "My Kantele", and Woods Of Ypres's "Finality".
 This sold-out concert was recorded, originally as a souvenir for the band, but later released as a CD/DVD Live & Acoustic on January 30, 2015.

 On March 5, 2015, Thurisaz released a single, "Patterns Of Life" via their YouTube channel.
 It was the first song written for their next album, and the song was a work-in-progress for two years before being finalized.

 Thurisaz's fourth full-length studio album, The Pulse of Mourning, was released on March 31, 2015.
-The band considers it both a "logical next step" from The Cimmerian Years and also a return to the "aggressive style and sound" of Circadian Rhythm.
+The band considered it both a "logical next step" from The Cimmerian Years and also a return to the "aggressive style and sound" of Circadian Rhythm.
 The title of the album was inspired by the poem "On the Pulse of Morning" by Maya Angelou and conveys how the album's "songs have a depressive feel over them (mourning), but also a certain drive (a pulse)."
 The cover artwork was created by the band's Mattias Theuwen and uses photography by Jeroen Mylle (of Amenra).
 Mylle also directed and filmed the official music video for "One Final Step" from the album.

 On September 1, 2020, Thurisaz self-released their fifth full-length album, Re-Incentive, which focuses on themes of "depression and heartbreak".